cocos/cocos-docs/en/publish/publish-in-command-line.md

   - `sourceMaps` - Whether or not need add source maps
   - `webOrientation` - Orientation option on web mobile [landscape, portrait, auto]
   - `inlineSpriteFrames` - Whether or not inline all SpriteFrames
-  - `mergeStartScene` - Whether or not merge all JSON that the Start Scene depends on
   - `optimizeHotUpdate` - Whether or not merge all the SpriteFrames in the same atlas
   - `packageName` - Package Name
   - `useDebugKeystore` - Whether or not use debug keystore